lukamiletic95/papers/Push pull push HEAP PSS.md

 *FN* node now contains information about its partial view.
 This information is provided by the underlying peer sampling service.
 Function *initPSS()* initializes PSS on a given *FN*  node.
 Different methods for initializing PSS are described in [13].

 **Observe that only the implementation of the _selectNodes()_ function changes.** This is the function in charge of providing a node with its peer subset.
 Peer subset is, in this case, chosen according to the calculated optimal fanout of the node and the size of its partial view.
-Since HEAP calculates a node's desired fanout, denoted as *f*, the algorithm will always chose *f* nodes at most from its partial view.
+Since HEAP calculates a node's desired fanout, by a call to *getFanout()*, the algorithm will always chose *f* nodes at most from its partial view.
 This is done with the aim of optimizing the node's load.
 Alternative is to gossip a message to everyone in the partial view.

 Note that in this case, a node does not need to have knowledge of everyone in the network.
 It only has to know the size of the network, in order to calculate *ln(n)*.

 #### Concluding the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg4ODQ1MjY1MywxMzUzODI3OTIyLC0xMD
+eyJoaXN0b3J5IjpbLTQyMTQ1MDQ3NSwxODg4NDUyNjUzLDEzNT
-A5NTk1OTc0LDUwODI4MTA2NiwtMTIxODA4MDg5NywtMTUxNjUx
+M4Mjc5MjIsLTEwMDk1OTU5NzQsNTA4MjgxMDY2LC0xMjE4MDgw
-NzI0NiwtMTE0Njc0MjA3MSwtMTIwMDU2Mzk5MCwtMTA1MTExNz
+ODk3LC0xNTE2NTE3MjQ2LC0xMTQ2NzQyMDcxLC0xMjAwNTYzOT
-c2NSwtMTY4NjM4MzQzNSw4MzAyMjgzNzMsNDUzMzY5ODIxLC03
+kwLC0xMDUxMTE3NzY1LC0xNjg2MzgzNDM1LDgzMDIyODM3Myw0
-MjkyNjU0NzUsMTI4MTE3MDgyMSwxMDAzODg1NTA5LDEwNDY4Mz
+NTMzNjk4MjEsLTcyOTI2NTQ3NSwxMjgxMTcwODIxLDEwMDM4OD
-Q4NjAsMTczNjU0MTE3MSwtMTEzNjc3MzUxMCwtNjg5NDQ3OTI0
+U1MDksMTA0NjgzNDg2MCwxNzM2NTQxMTcxLC0xMTM2NzczNTEw
-LC01ODk1NDcwMjhdfQ==
+LC02ODk0NDc5MjRdfQ==
 -->